Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Vemik dug deep as they kept adding plates, and pushed himself up to a personal best with every drop of strength he had left.
 But they weren’t done.
 Jooyun dropped a plate off either side and they worked their way down to an empty bar.
 He followed along in his own lifting and *somehow* matched Vemik rep for rep once they were back into weight he could manage, too.
 Lots of Given-Men couldn’t match his biggest lifts or his endurance. *Strong!* At the end of it Jooyun was panting big, smiling bigger, and full of pride for them both.

 "Not a bad set, big fella!
-Gonna be a bit before I can match your top lifts again…"
+Gonna be a bit before I can match your top lifts again..."

 It took Vemik a bit before he could see straight again.
 Or talk past his heaving breath.
 "A *long* while!"
 Vemik eventually trilled, somehow not quite as weakly as before.

 "Oh, I bet it won’t be *too* long," Jooyun growled, and happily showed off what his strength looked like.
 "We ain’t done yet, Vemik.
 Load that fuckin’ bar."
 They moved on to the next lift.

 Heff said very little while they were lifting, but he didn’t need to prove anything to them.
 Despite being easily the lightest man in the room (and as short as Vemik, too!) he managed big weight too, *easily* a match for most of the People, Vemik suspected.
-Hmm…
+Hmm...

-By the time they stumbled out of Adam’s basement gym, dead exhausted and so soaked in sweat, the outside air felt *cold…*
+By the time they stumbled out of Adam’s basement gym, dead exhausted and so soaked in sweat, the outside air felt *cold...*

 The Fire wasn’t bothering him so much anymore.
 The three of them devoured their meals as they ambled through Folk-ha, the case with the books rumbling behind Vemik as he pulled it with his tail.
 Anything to keep the coming soreness at bay.